L-meck/happy/README.md

 ## This Work is still in Development!

-Not much to say here just get to WORK DUDE!!.
+Not much to say just get to WORK DUDE!!.

 some helpfull links: